jt196/vanilla-cookbook/README.md

    1. Add your admin user details
    2. Set `ORIGIN` to `http://localhost:3000` (prod) or `http://localhost:5173` (dev).
 4. Install the node packages: `pnpm i`
-5. Run the build command: `pnpm build`
-6. Run it
+5. Run it
+   - Dev
+     - `pnpm dev:setup` (this should only need to be run the first time to generate the )
-   1. Dev style with hot updates: `pnpm dev`
+     - `pnpm dev`
+   - Prod:
-   2. Prod style: `pnpm start`
+     - `pnpm start`

 # Getting Started with Docker